Kinto/kinto/docs/configuration/settings.rst

 .. image:: /images/overview-features.png
     :align: center

-If you are looking for installation instructions, please refer to :ref:`get-started`.
+If you are looking for installation instructions, please refer to :ref:`install`.

 Kinto is built to be highly configurable.
 As a result, the related configuration can be verbose, but don't worry, all configuration flags are